SorenA/lightops-mapping/README.md

 ### Mapper interface - `IMapper`

-Mapper interface used to resolve mappers in the service provider.
+Mapper interface used to resolve mappers in the service container.

 ### Mapping service - `IMappingService` and implementation `MappingService`

-Resolves mappers using the `IMapper` interface using the source and destination types in the service provider.
+Resolves mappers using the `IMapper` interface using the source and destination types in the service container.
 Throws a `MapperNotFoundException` if no mapper is found.

 Map either of the following: